 As most of all know, it is the tomb of King Shah Jahan’s dearest wife – Mumtaz Mahal.

-We later proceeded to tour benefited shop where fine marble inlay work by the ancestors of Taj construction workers(told so) is still being done.
-As expected pricey but definitely a place to buy souvenirs if bargained and the products look promising and reliable(so are till today).
+We later proceeded to tour the benefited shop where fine marble inlay work by the ancestors of Taj construction workers(told so) is still being done.
+As expected pricey but a place to buy souvenirs if bargained and the products look promising and reliable(so are till today).

-Later dinner at hotel and lights off.
+Later dinner at the hotel and lights off.

 Day 2: